shaynagoldfarb/cs391-shayna/assigns/04/README.md

 ```

 ### Task 2 (50 Points)

+This task tests your basic understanding of `term_comp00`.

 The following function `isPrime` tests whether a given number `n`
 is a prime number: